damianiscoding/KnotebookLM_RAG/README.md

 It also uses request and Flask from the flask library Then it needs to import request, json, sys, and pysqlite3

-To install these it is neceassary to pip install each library by tying in the terminal:"pip install" and the library you want to download.
+To install these, you can type in the terminal `pip install -r requirements.txt`

 # How to Work the Code